sen-sd/sen-sd.github.io/_posts/2025-11-30_hyper-v-virtual-switch-wifi-upload-speed-issue.md

 3. **Remove External Virtual Switch When Not Needed**: If you're not actively using VMs, consider removing the External Virtual Switch to restore full Wi-Fi performance.

 4. **Use Internal or Private Virtual Switch**: For scenarios where VMs don't need internet access, use Internal or Private Virtual Switch types instead of External.

-## 🔍 Why This Happens

-The Hyper-V External Virtual Switch creates a network bridge that intercepts network traffic at a low level.
-When bound to a Wi-Fi adapter, this bridge appears to introduce significant overhead specifically for upload operations, likely due to:

-- Additional packet processing in the bridge layer
-- Wi-Fi driver compatibility issues with Hyper-V's network virtualization
-- Buffer management differences between Wi-Fi and wired adapters

-Wired Ethernet adapters handle this bridge overhead much more efficiently, which is why the issue doesn't occur with them.

-## ✨ Key Takeaways

-- Hyper-V External Virtual Switches can impact network performance even when VMs are stopped
-- Wi-Fi adapters are particularly susceptible to upload speed degradation
-- Wired Ethernet adapters (1G/2.5G) work reliably with Hyper-V Virtual Switches
-- Always test network performance after configuring Hyper-V Virtual Switches

----

-*Have you encountered similar Hyper-V networking issues?
-Share your experience in the comments!*